 I wasn’t going to do a proper analysis of this paper because it only really got lots of attention in France and not many other places, but then I saw that I was cited in it.

-So here’s my analysis – the video version is below, keep scrolling for the written version (with 500% less Taylor Swift memes and dramatic readings).
+So here’s my analysis – the video version is here on YouTube, keep scrolling for the written version (with 500% less Taylor Swift memes and dramatic readings).

 So this paper: “Benzophenone accumulates over time from the degradation of octocrylene in commercial sunscreen products.”
 It’s… a bit weird.
 (It’s open access – you can read it here.)